 What is a backlink?
 It’s really very simple.
 Anytime another website places a URL link on their site that links directly back to your site, it’s called a backlink.
 Why are backlinks important?
 Because they help bring people to your website, but also because they help boost your site’s search engine standing.

-Backlinks have always had some bearing on how well a site ranked in search engine result pages (SERPs).
+Backlinks have always had some bearing on how well a site ranks in search engine result pages (SERPs).
 However, in the early days, the algorithms were not designed to take into account people trying to cheat the system.

 Link Pages

-In addition to this practice, webmasters often created one web page specifically to house reciprocal links.
-This was called a links page.
-It was used by people building reciprocal links to better leverage their site in search engine results.
-But these pages provided no real content.
-Often, reciprocal links were even exchanged between sites that had no direct relevance to each other.
-So, in a links page you might find a link to a golf site when the website hosting the link had to do with furniture.
-It obviously made no sense to reward this type of behind the scenes ranking manipulations!
+Quite often, reciprocal links were exchanged between sites that had no direct relevance to each other.
+So, on a links page, you might find a link to a golf site and another to a dog site, when the website hosting the links sold furniture.
+It obviously made no sense to reward this type of behind-the-scenes ranking manipulation!

-Reciprocal Links
+Reciprocal 2-Way Links

-A reciprocal link is a type of link where two sites have an agreement to link back and forth to each other’s site or blog.
-It’s a “you scratch my back and I’ll scratch yours” kind of arrangement.
-If one site offered corresponding content on the same topic as another, this kind of linkage would make sense.
-But link building in this way was eventually used to try to game the search engine rankings, and was eventually frowned on by Google and the other search engines.
+If one site offered corresponding content on the same topic as the site it was linking to, this kind of linkage would make sense.
+But it rarely did.
+Link building done this way was used to try to game the search engine rankings and was eventually frowned upon by Google and the other search engines.

 3-Way Links